etoews/etoews.github.io/_posts/2019-01-18-microsoft-teams.md

 * General help can be found in [Chat in Microsoft Teams](https://support.office.com/en-us/article/chat-in-microsoft-teams-f3a917cb-1a83-42b2-a097-0678298703bb).
 * There's a web app available at [teams.microsoft.com](https://teams.microsoft.com/).
 * All keyboard shortcuts can be found under Profile > Keyboard shortcuts.
+* Use Ctrl/Command + / to open the list of commands.

 ### Threads